TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

    ],

 The field name is *name*.
 Firstly, we define some options that are independent from the field's type.
-This contains foremostly the fieldlabel (*label*), the conditions for the visibility of the field (`exclude`, `displayCond`) as well as information for its localization (`l10n_mode`, `l10n_cat`).
+This contains foremostly the field label (*label*), the conditions for the visibility of the field (`exclude`, `displayCond`) as well as information for its localization (`l10n_mode`, `l10n_cat`).
 The fieldname is, in our case, localized and will be taken from a language file